VAJRESH/personal-website/README.md

 - Added functionality to select tags and minor changes in the card and tags style[31 May, 2021].
 - Changed the file structure and added search functionality to filter by title[2 June, 2021].
 - Completed the MVP functionality, only adding colors is remaining [3 June, 2021].
+- Added projects category and logo space in the projects card.
+[5 June, 2021].

 ## Technologies Used
 - I am planning to use this technologies and tools